memgraph/docs/mage/installation/source.md

 The command above will also copy the contents of the newly created `dist` directory to `/usr/lib/memgraph/query_modules`.
 Memgraph loads query modules from this directory.

-**If something doesn't get installed properly, `setup` script will stop installation process.
+**If something isn't installed properly, the `setup` script will stop the installation process.
 If you have any questions, contact us on [Discord](https://discord.gg/memgraph).**

 :::warning